 Bronzing Powder Is an Easy Homemade Cosmetic To Make

 - Cocoa powder

 - Beet root powder

 For any homemade cosmetics you do, you always need to make sure you start with clean tools and containers.
 To sterilize your utensils or glass jar, put them in boiling water for at least ten minutes.

 First, start with 1 tablespoon of cornstarch in a small bowl.
 Then, begin adding small amounts of cocoa.
 Do the same with the cinnamon and beetroot powder until you get the shade you are looking for.
 TA DA!
 That’s all.
 Done!

 For a darker result, add more cocoa.
 For a pink touch, add beet root powder (you can find it in health food stores).
 Cinnamon adds bronze highlights to the blush.
 Your end result is way too dark?
 Add more cornstarch! *Please note that cinnamon can cause skin irritation in some people.
 Make sure you test it before.
 You don’t want to walk around the office trying to explain why you have a rash on your face after your failed science experiment. *

-Now that you have completed your first DIY recipe, you know that making natural cosmetics is not rocket science.
-So why are such products difficult to find on the market?
-We don’t have an answer to that but as the famous quote says: If you want something done, do it yourself!
+Now that you have completed your first homemade cosmetics, you know that making natural cosmetics is not rocket science.
+So, why are such products difficult to find on the market?
+Actually, we don’t have an answer to that but as the famous quote says: If you want something done, do it yourself!
 If you are determined to try a few more DIY recipes but don’t have time to make every single one of your beauty essentials, we have a solution!
 Try Chanv products, which are pretty close to being homemade.
 Made with hemp oil, essential oils and other natural ingredients they are perfect alternative!